Jean Drapeau: Mayor of Montreal

-The 1970s were busy times for the preparation of the 1976 Summer Olympics.
-Cost overruns and scandals forced the Quebec government to take over the project eight months before the Games opened.
 Almost a year after the Games had ended, Quebec Premier René Lévesque appointed a commission to investigate the high cost overruns of the games, led by Quebec supreme court judge Albert Malouf.
 The inquiry found that Drapeau had made some serious and costly mistakes.
 The debt taken on by the city under Drapeau, coupled with a crime wave as young upstarts challenged the mafia that controlled the city's underworld, helped lead to the Murray-Hill riot, unrest caused by a wildcat strike by the Montreal police over pay on 7 October 1969.

 Drapeau retired ahead of the 1986 elections.

 Canadian Prime Minister Brian Mulroney appointed Drapeau to the position of Canadian ambassador to UNESCO in Paris.

 Despite the nationalism of his youth, Drapeau remained neutral during the 1980 Quebec referendum.

 In 1967, Drapeau was made a Companion of the Order of Canada and received the Royal Architectural Institute of Canada's gold medal.
 He was named a Grand Officer of the National Order of Quebec in 1987.

-One of the biggest parks in Montreal, Parc Jean-Drapeau, composed of Notre Dame Island and Saint Helen's Island in the middle of the Saint Lawrence River, site of the universal exposition of 1967, was renamed in his honour, as was the Metro station serving the park.
+One of the biggest parks in Montreal, Parc Jean-Drapeau, composed of Notre Dame Island and Saint Helen's Island in the middle of the St. Lawrence River, site of the universal exposition of 1967, was renamed in his honour, as was the Metro station serving the park.

 Drapeau was also instrumental in the demolition of the historic Van Horne Mansion on Sherbrooke street; a classic greystone house built in 1869 for John Hamilton, president of the Merchant's Bank of Montreal.
 The building was controversially bulldozed in the middle of the night by developer David Azrieli in 1973 under the mayoralty of Drapeau, who declared that it was impossible to preserve it for cultural reasons because it was not part of Quebec's culture - Hamilton and Van Horne being Anglophone Quebecers (Hamilton was from Ontario and Van Horne was American).
 It was replaced by a sixteen-storey concrete tower.
 The mansion's destruction sparked the creation of the heritage preservation group Save Montreal.
 Journalist William Weintraub includes the house and its demolition in his 1993 documentary, The Rise and Fall of English Montreal, identifying the significance of the building to the local Anglo community's heritage.